 - Unexplained fever, lethargy, weight loss

-If indicated in working up your pet's problem we have access to specialised imaging such as radiology, fluoroscopy, ultrasound, CT (Carrara and Jindalee) and MRI scan (Underwood).
+If required to treat your pet's problem, we have access to specialised imaging technology such as radiology, fluoroscopy, ultrasound, and CT at our Carrara and Jindalee hospitals (and soon Underwood).

 We also have advanced experience in minimally invasive procedures such as endoscopy.
-We can perform endoscopy procedures which help visualise the internal surface of organs and take samples to aid in diagnosis of the upper and lower gastrointestinal tract in gastrointestinal disease, the major airways for lung disease and the urethra and bladder in urinary tract disease.
+We can perform endoscopy procedures which help visualise the internal surface of organs.
+We can then take samples to aid in diagnosis of the upper and lower gastrointestinal tract in gastrointestinal disease; the major airways for lung disease and the urethra and bladder in urinary tract disease.

-We work closely with our allied specialists such as emergency and critical care, surgery, physiotherapy, cardiology, ophthalmology and behaviour to ensure all aspects of your pet's care is addressed.
+We work closely with our allied specialists such as emergency and critical care, surgery, physiotherapy, cardiology, and ophthalmology, to ensure all aspects of your pet's care is addressed.

-As a referral practice we work in conjunction with your primary care veterinarian to optimise the care of your pet both during initial treatment and long-term if needed.
+As a referral practice we work in conjunction with your local family vet to optimise the care of your pet both during initial treatment and long-term if needed.